 Graduates of the PGCertHSc (Mammography) will be able to provide high level expertise in breast imaging and may contribute to national breast screening programmes.
-They will also be able to progress to further study in Medical Imaging.
+They will also be able to progress to further study in medical imaging.

-For admission to this programme, the student must satisfy the Programme Director that they are employed in an appropriate clinical training position.
+To satisfy admission into this programme, the student must be employed in an appropriate clinical training position.
 This is a paid position in a mammography practice in New Zealand and it is the responsibility of the student to find and secure this position.
-Appropriate supervision of the student must also be provided by a qualified and experienced member of staff who is registered in the Medical Imaging scope of practice and holds a current Annual Practising Certificate (APC).
+Appropriate supervision of the student must also be provided by a qualified and experienced member of staff who is registered in the medical imaging scope of practice and holds a current Annual Practising Certificate (APC).